 Global Rare Disease Awarenes

-My name is Kim Fowler and this is my focus story of rare disorder awareness.
+My name is Kim and this is my focus story of rare disorder awareness.

-I have discovered personally what it is like to have a rare disorder, under the crisis of my medical team having no knowledge or awareness of it at all.
+I know personally what it is — to have a rare disorder, under the crisis of my medical team having no knowledge or awareness of it at all.

-It can be a very long journey to receive a diagnosis for rare disorders.
+It can be a very long journey to receive a diagnosis for rare diseases and disorders.
 Many times in creating awareness we can then create a path for others that live with the same disorder of symptom confusion and no medical direction.
-It has to start with medical facilities being informed; who can then refer patients into a specialized medical field for care.

-For as far back as 6 years when standing engaged in a conversation standing still, I would feel weak, nauseous, and clammy; feeling like I could just melt to the floor.
-I would leave and go sit.
-As time passed I experienced it more frequently while cutting my husband’s hair while standing doing kitchen prep, and while showering.
+I began experiencing a problem five to six years prior to my diagnosis, — while I stood engaged in a conversation standing still, I began to feel weak, nauseous, and clammy, with an overwhelming desire to sit down or just melt down to the floor.
+I did not feel dizzy or faint, I simply could no longer stand without support.
+Slipping away to find a place to sit, I found recovery.
+As time passed I experienced it more frequently; while cutting my husband’s hair, while standing doing kitchen prep, and while showering.
 Turns out that showering is when most patients of OT first notice it, or they find themselves leaning for support on counters.
 My legs had begun to tremor, in church worship while standing.

 My Endocrinologist, who is a brilliant doctor told me I needed to find a Movement Disorder Neurologist.
 He sent a referral request that failed as the only Movement Disorder Neurologist in our area is not taking new patients.